 Figure 5: (A) Encapsulation run from February 2, 2022.
-Imaging shows a high degree of uniformity in size of MAP microspheres (purple), but less than optimal levels of encapsulation of 3T3 cells (green).
+Imaging shows a high degree of uniformity in size of MAP microspheres (purple), but less than optimal levels of encapsulation of human dermal fibroblast cells (green).
 (B) Encapsulation run from February 25, 2022, showing higher viability and an increase in encapsulation efficiency.
 (C) Encapsulation run from March 17th, 2022, showing the highest levels of encapsulation and clustering rates compared to previous runs; scale bar, 300 μm.
-(D) Graphical summary of the live-dead study and encapsulation efficiency immediately after the encapsulation runs from (A-C).
-The percent viability was calculated by dividing the live cells by the total number of cells in a representative image.
+(A-C) uses the same cell type and color scheme for cells and microspheres.
+(D) Graphical summary of the live-dead study and encapsulation efficiency immediately after encapsulation runs from A-C. Standard deviation bars are shown.
 (E) Graph of the cell viability 2, 48, and 96 hours following the freezing and thawing protocol (Methodology).
+Standard deviation bars are shown.